RHUL-CS-Projects/towersAndMuskets/README.md

 <strong>Programmed by Jon Mortiboy</strong><br /><br />
 This is a tower defence game mixing elements of real-time strategy created over the course of 6 months as my final year project on the computer science course at Royal Holloway University of London.
 It was written under Ubuntu in C++ using KDevelop4 for code editing.
+3D models were created and animated using Blender by myself as a side-project.
 The code is cross-platform and can be built for both Linux and Windows (possibly MacOS as well, although this is untested).

 #Features